orsonteodoro/muslx32/README.txt

 # muslx32
-This is an unofficial muslx32 (musl libc and x32 abi) overlay for Gentoo Linux
+This is an unofficial muslx32 (musl libc and x32 ABI) overlay for Gentoo Linux

 This profile uses a 64-bit linux kernel with x32 abi compatibility.
 All of the userland libraries and programs are built as native x32 ABI without duplicate 64-bit and 32-bit versions (a.k.a. multilib).